Seeing Floods from Space: How Sentinel-1 Helps Map Floods in New York City

 • Rishikesh Dasgupta High School Student, John Adams High School, New York 11417 Author

-• Saroni Sikder High School Student Author
+• Saroni Sikder High School Student, The Bronx High School of Science, New York 10468 Author

-• Tashfia Diha High School Student Author
+• Tashfia Diha High School Student, Stuyvesant High School, New York, NY 10282 Author

 DOI: